Simple Steps to Disable Wayland on Ubuntu

 Conclusion

-Hopefully, by this point in the tutorial, you will have a good understanding of how to disable or enable Wayland on Ubuntu.
+Hopefully, by this point in the tutorial, you will have a good understanding of how to disable Wayland on Ubuntu.

 While Wayland introduces several improvements in how operating systems like Ubuntu operate, it has drawbacks.
 Luckily, at this stage, Ubuntu has made it fairly easy to change back to using XOrg if you run into issues.